wkumari/draft-wkumari-dnsop-extended-error/README.md

    Implementations SHOULD allow operators to define what to set the R flag to in this case.

 4.5.
-Extended DNS Error Code 5 - Ratelimited
+Extended DNS Error Code 5 - TooBusy

    [ Ed: This might be a bad idea.
 It is intended to allow servers under a DoS (for example a random subdomain attack) to signal to recursive clients that they are being abusive and should back off.
    This may be a bad idea -- it may "complete the attack", it may be spoofable (by anyone who could also do a MITM style attack), etc.  ]

    A nameserver which is under excessive load (for example, because it is experiencing a DoS) may annotate any answer with this code.

    It is RECOMMENDED that implementations set the R flag in this case, but may allow operators to define what to set the R flag to.

+   [ agreed: bad idea -wjh ]

 5. IANA Considerations